openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_grades.rst

 * Rescore the submitted answer to reevaluate student work on a problem.
 You can rescore a problem for a single learner or for all of the students enrolled in the course.

-See :ref:`rescore`.
+  Note that you cannot rescore problems in some cases if your problem has multiple answer fields.
+For more information, see :ref:`rescore`.

 * Reset the number of times a learner has attempted to answer a problem to zero so that he can try again.
 You can reset the number of attempts for a single learner or for all learners enrolled in the course.
-See :ref:`reset_attempts`.
+For more information, see :ref:`reset_attempts`.

 * Delete a learner's database history, or "state", completely for a problem.
   You can only delete learner state for one learner at a time.
 For example, you realize that a problem needs to be rewritten after only a few of your students have answered it.
 To resolve this situation, you rewrite the problem and then delete learner state only for the affected students so that they can try again.
-See :ref:`delete_state`.
+For more information, see :ref:`delete_state`.

 To make adjustments to learner grades, you need the unique location identifier of the modified problem.
-See :ref:`find_URL`.
+For more information, see :ref:`find_URL`.

 .. _find_URL: